Fowthy/studionest/docs/autoscaler-test-report.md

 /deploymeny/autoscaler.yml
 ```

 *For each service there is a limit of max 2 pods.
-In the results & analysis section, I will try different configurations based on the results with the current setup*
+In the results & analysis section, I will try different configurations based on the results with the current setup (up to 5 pods)*

 ## Performance Metrics